AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-transactional-msg.md

 The main steps when creating and managing personalized transactional messages in Adobe Campaign are summarized in the chart below.

 ![](assets/message-center-overview.png)

+Each of these steps is further detailed below.

 ### Step 1 - Create and publish the event configuration {#create-event-configuration}